Inha-united-soccer/INHA_Striker/README.md

 ## Mission & Vision
 **"To create a soccer-playing intelligence that doesn't just calculate, but *understands* the flow of the game."**

-The **INHA Striker Brain** is designed to bridge the gap between rigid robotic control and dynamic human intuition.
+The **INHA Striker** is designed to bridge the gap between rigid robotic control and dynamic human intuition.
 By leveraging hierarchical behavior trees and advanced motion planning, our agent demonstrates adaptive gameplay—switching seamlessly between aggressive dribbling, tactical off-ball movement, and precision finishing.

 ---

-## ✨ Key Features
+## Key Features

 ### **Cognitive Flexibility**
 Instead of simple if-else logic, we utilize a **Behavior Tree (BT)** architecture that allows for complex, reactive decision-making.
-The robot constantly evaluates the game state to switch modes instantly.
+The robot constantly evaluates the game state to transition between behaviors seamlessly.
 *   **Reactive**: Handles interruptions (e.g., sudden ball loss) gracefully.
 *   **Modular**: Easy to expand with new strategies or plays.